 The process of finding a job is a lot like finding a mate.
 You seek out positions with different companies and venture out on interviews (the dating stage).
 Then you accept that shiny new job (the marriage stage).
 Finally, the excitement of being in a new environment kicks in (the honeymoon stage).
 But how long does the honeymoon last?
-One research study found that employees are typically their happiest and least stressed during their first year in a new job.
+One research study found that employee engagement peaks during the first six months.
 Even the most motivated employees can experience difficult times at work and become disengaged.
 These steps will help you discover why you’re in a work slump and the best ways to get out of it.

 Reasons for a work slump

 The first step is to consider why you’re in a work slump.
 Are you bored?
 Is your manager a nightmare to work for?
 Do you have trouble trusting your co-workers?
 Apart from reasons like these (or the fact that it may be time for a career change), you might be experiencing what psychologists call hedonistic adaptation (also known as the hedonistic treadmill).
 The idea is that no matter how happy something makes us, most of the time, we drift back to where we started.
 A well-known survey showed that despite their initial euphoria, lottery winners were no happier than non-winners eighteen months later.
 In her book, The How of Happiness, psychologist Sonja Lyubomirsky discusses the “happiness set point.”
 She suggests that 50% of happiness is genetically predetermined, while 10% is due to life circumstances.
 That leaves 40% that is subject to our influence.
 Now that we know that we have some control over how happy we can be at work (or anywhere else), how do we make it last?